What parents need to know

 Parents Need to Know

 Parents need to know that ModMath is a program that displays virtual graph paper, which kids can use to set up math equations.
 Kids can create worksheets by simply tapping in a cell of the graph paper to make a keypad appear.
 As kids enter their equations, the program aligns numbers and symbols in neat columns and/or rows so the equations are clearly legible.
 This makes it easier for kids to solve the equations, especially if they need to regroup or do long division.
-Kids can adjust color settings and save their worksheets for easy emailing or printing.
+Kids can adjust color settings, save their worksheets, and create PDFs to share or print.
 It's important for parents to note that only one problem can be typed per worksheet.
 However, kids can email multiple worksheets as a single page.

 What's it about?

-A blank sheet of graph paper appears when kids first open the app.
+A blank sheet of graph paper appears when kids first open MODMATH.
 Tap in a cell, and a keypad appears.
 Kids then use the keypad to enter the numbers and symbols for their equations and hit the "done" button when they're finished.
-Icons across the top of the screen allow kids to add new worksheets, adjust the color settings, and access a detailed information screen.
-There also is an icon that kids can tap to manage their sessions; a session includes all the worksheets created on a particular date.
+Icons across the top of the screen allow kids to add new worksheets, adjust the color settings, resize symbols, and access a detailed information screen.
+If they need to find a specific sheet, there's a searchable library.
+There's also an icon that kids can tap to manage their sessions; a session includes all the worksheets created on a particular date.
 Kids can email and print entire sessions or selected worksheets.

 Is it any good?